vlHan/PassVault/README.md

    <img alt="License" src="https://img.shields.io/github/license/vlHan/PassVault.svg">
 </p>

-It is a command-line password manager, for educational purposes, that stores localy, in AES encryption, your sensitives datas in a SQlite database (.db).
+Command-line password manager, for educational purposes, that stores localy, in AES encryption, your sensitives datas in a SQLite database (.db).
 This project was made to learn more about cryptography and **not for intended for actual use**.
 This software is used at your own risks.
 It is provided as is and I (including any contributors) do not take any responsibility for any damage or loss done with or by it.

 ## Installation
 Clone this repository: `git clone https://github.com/vlHan/PassVault.git` or <a href="https://github.com/vlHan/PassVault/archive/refs/heads/main.zip">download zip</a>